flaneurette/Automated-Server-Backup/README.md

 > For even more security (quantum decryption prevention), consider generating a secure 256 bits keyfile to encrypt backups:
 >
 > https://github.com/flaneurette/Hardening-Encryption-on-Linux
+>
+> But in most user cases, this is not required.
+Only do this if you have many secrets you need to protect or are like a state actor/agency.

 ## All Requirements